 The first time Ambrosio started to feel lust was when he stared at the image of Madonna that hung on a wall of his cell, which he had purchased and selected.
 After giving the first discourse where Antonia was present, he returned back to his cell, he fixed his eyes on the image that: “for two years had been the object of his increasing wonder and adoration” as he looked at it with delight he said to himself:

 “What beauty in that countenance! …How graceful is the turn of that head!
 What sweetness, yet what majesty in her divine eyes!
 How softly her cheek reclined upon her hand!
 Can the rose vie with the blush of that cheek?
 Can the lily rival the whiteness of that hand?
-Oh! if such a creature existed, and existed but for me!
-Were I permitted to twine round my fingers those golden ringlets, and press with my lips the treasures of that snowy bosom!
+Oh! if such a creature existed and existed but for me!
+Were I permitted to twine around my fingers those golden ringlets, and press with my lips the treasures of that snowy bosom!
 Gracious God, should then I resist the temptation?”
 (Lewis, p.
 187).

-But Lewis clearly makes a distinction between that painting and sacred art, not only because the woman represented as Virgin Mary is in reality a demon, as we later know, but because he breaks the conventions of the way Virgin Mary is represented in Catholic art that were established in the Middle Ages.
-Steven Runciman distinguishes two main representations of Virgin Mary during the Middle Ages.
-In the period known as the Romanic, Virgin Mary was represented as severe, serious and strong, she was supposed to generate respect and warn the observants to be aware of the danger of their sins.
+But Lewis clearly makes a distinction between that painting and sacred art, not only because the woman represented as Virgin Mary is, in reality, a demon, as we later know, but because he breaks the conventions of the way Virgin Mary is represented in Catholic art that were established in the Middle Ages.
+Steven Runciman distinguishes two main representations of the Virgin Mary during the Middle Ages.
+In the period known as the Romanic, Virgin Mary was represented as severe, serious and strong, she was supposed to generate respect and warn the audience to be aware of the danger of their sins.
 In contrast, during the Gothic period, Virgin Mary started to be represented as a tender mother, protector of humanity against Christ who was going to judge everyone.
-Lewis’ description of the Madonna and Ambrosio’s reflection on them, suggests completely the opposite: there is no tenderness nor respect, but a lustful attitude, especially seen in the white bosom which religious art representing the Virgin will never have, as she is always covered with clothes.
+Lewis’s description of the Madonna and Ambrosio’s reflection on them, suggests completely the opposite: there is no tenderness nor respect, but a lustful attitude, especially seen in the white bosom which religious art representing the Virgin will never have, as she is always covered with clothes.
 For this reason, Ambrosio was devoted to a profanity art from the beginning of the novel, not a religious one.